 Travel bloggers make money primarily by selling e-books or travel guides.
 This can be done through a Shopify store, an Amazon affiliate account, or both.

 Another option for travel bloggers is to sign up for affiliate programs that allow them to link to products and receive a commission when someone buys them through the link.
 When readers click on these links on your site and purchase something from another site (like Amazon), you will get paid a percentage of the sale as a commission.

 For example: If you sell an e-book about how to plan the perfect trip to Paris (say it’s called “Planning Your Perfect Trip To Paris”), you could include links in your post that take people directly to where they can purchase it online—either on Amazon or via another platform like Gumroad if you created your PDF version of this product specifically for this purpose (which is what I do).

 How Much Money Can You Make as a Travel Blogger?

-The answer depends on how much time and energy you’re willing to devote.
-As with most freelance writing jobs, you can expect to be making money if you put in the work.
+The answer depends on how much time and energy you must devote.
+As with most freelance writing jobs, you can expect to make money if you do the work.

-You can also earn money through sponsored posts, which means someone pays for a post that promotes their brand or product; this is usually done with brands that align well with the content of your blog.
+You can also earn money through sponsored posts, which means someone pays for a position that promotes their brand or product; this is usually done with brands that align well with your blog’s content.
 And if you have particular expertise in any travel category—such as hiking or budget travel—you may be able to sell products like books or guides related to those topics on Amazon Marketplace.

 Another way bloggers make money is by selling photos and videos directly via Google AdSense (which pays based on traffic) or YouTube’s Partner Program (which pays based on views).